-Paraoxetine, the generic name for Paxil, is also sold under various trade names such as Pexeva, Aropax, Seroxat, Sereupin, Brisdelle.
+Paroxetine, the generic name for Paxil, is also sold under various trade names such as Pexeva, Aropax, Seroxat, Sereupin, Brisdelle.

 Paxil is not known as a popularized street drug.
 However, illegal labs and diversion could be possible sources that could end up on the street.
-Many prescription drugs have been found when analyzing illicit concoctions, designer type drugs, drugs sold as “ecstasy”, etc.
+Many prescription drugs have been found when analyzing illicit concoctions, designer type drugs, drugs sold as “ecstasy,” etc.

 Not every person experiences exactly the same set of side effects, nor does each person experience the same intensity of symptoms.
 However, a significant percentage of those taking Paxil do come to the decision to stop taking Paxil due to, at least in part, the side effects that become problematic.
-Before beginning a prescription of Paxil (paraoxetine) it would be advisable to discuss the most common and other Paxil side effects with your prescribing physician.
+Before beginning a prescription of Paxil (paroxetine) it would be advisable to discuss the most common and other Paxil side effects with your prescribing physician.
 Here are some important points to consider in regards to Paxil side effects that could be encountered:

 BIRTH DEFECTS: Prolonged QT interval in infants is linked to various congenital heart defects in newborns whose mothers took Paxil during the first trimester of pregnancy.
 This results in malformed ventricular tissue, and other defects.
 If taken during later stages of pregnancy, Paxil is linked to neonatal withdrawal syndrome in the infant.
-Such symptoms present as respiratory impairment, lethargy, jitteriness, poor feeding, etc. (4)
+Such symptoms present as respiratory impairment, lethargy, jitteriness, poor feeding, etc.4

 SUICIDALITY: Paxil is not prescribed to the pediatric population due to a doubling of suicidality in trials.

 SEROTONIN SYNDROME: Paxil contains one of the most aggressive and potent serotonergic agents of all the drugs in its class.
 When too much serotonin becomes activated in the body, this can result in a life-threatening reaction called serotonin syndrome.
-Symptoms to watch for are sudden fever, depressed respiration, confusion, dilated pupils, rash, difficulty speaking or thinking clearly, hallucinations, muscle rigidity, etc. Immediate medical attention, by ambulance, is recommended for best chance of survival, to the closest medical facility or ICU.
+Symptoms to watch for are sudden fever, depressed respiration, confusion, dilated pupils, rash, difficulty speaking or thinking clearly, hallucinations, muscle rigidity, etc. Immediate medical attention, by ambulance, is recommended for the best chance of survival, to the closest medical facility or ICU.

-OTHER SIDE EFFECTS: There is a very wide range of side effects which include adverse effects on male fertility, cognitive impairment in the elderly, sexual side effects, weight gain, aggression, akathisia in children and adolescents.
+OTHER SIDE EFFECTS: There is a very wide range of side effects which include adverse effects on male fertility, cognitive impairment in the elderly, sexual side effects, weight gain, aggression, akathisia in children, and adolescents.

 SSRI drugs like Paxil may have many adverse reactions.
-Be sure to ask your primary caregiver if you are experiencing unusual physical or mental changes while taking Paxil which make you feel uncomfortable.
-Be sure to let your doctor know if you are or are planning to become pregnant, and whether you have a family history of breast cancer, while considering and discussing starting a prescription of Paxil or any psychiatric medication.
+Be sure to ask your primary caregiver if you are experiencing unusual physical or mental changes while taking Paxil which makes you feel uncomfortable.
+Be sure to let your doctor know if you are or are planning to become pregnant, and whether you have a family history of breast cancer while considering and discussing starting a prescription of Paxil or any psychiatric medication.